Colombia: Popayan, Salento + Valle de Cocora

 Onward to Cusco

 Our first few days in Peru were fantastic!
-I noticed right away that the locals seemed happy and I loved hearing laughter on the streets.
-Lake Titicaca was incredible and we were happy to have experienced its magic on both the Bolivian and Peruvian sides.
+I immediately noticed that the locals seemed happy and I loved hearing laughter on the streets.
+Lake Titicaca was incredible and we were pleased to have experienced its magic on both the Bolivian and Peruvian sides.
 Next up: Cusco and the Sacred Valley.